freelancing-people/content/Interviews/Christopher Hawkins/01 - Christopher Hawkins's Cogeian Systems Consulting Agency.md

 Now, 14 years later, my perspective has changed.
 The years I spent trying to be a startup founder opened my eyes to how thankless I had previously been about my consulting business.
 I still like to earn well, but now quality-of-life factors are much, much more important to me than earning more than some particular benchmark figure is.

-I write more here about my biggest takeaways from my career: http://www.christopherhawkins.com/2015/03/12-things-learned-12-years-freelancing/
+You can read the details on my blog post, where I wrote about [Biggest Takeaways from My Career](http://www.christopherhawkins.com/2015/03/12-things-learned-12-years-freelancing/)

 ### What are your goals for the future and how do you intend to achieve them?